Iceberg Go

 }

-Then you can run following code to create namespace:
+Then you can run the following code to create namespace:

 // Create a namespace